gandreini/css-guidelines/css-style-guide.md

 ## 3. Naming conventions

 Naming conventions in CSS are useful in making your code consistent and more informative.
 Name something based on what it is, not on how it looks or behaves.
-Never use a class like **.red**: this will cause you problems the day you want that element to be green.
-Never use a class like **.left-bar**: this won't make sense the day you decide to move that bar on the right.
+Never use a class like `.red`: this will cause you problems the day you want that element to be green.
+Never use a class like `.left-bar`: this won't make sense the day you decide to move that bar on the right.

 **Camel case must not be used for classes**.

 ### 3.1 Components and layouts

 We use a simplified version of the <a href="http://getbem.com/" target="_blank">BEM guidelines</a>.

-Components and layout classes are bulit using simple **hyphen `-` delimited strings**; their child elements have classes that are composed by the parent's class plus a custom part delimited using a **double underscore `__`**.
+Components and layout classes are built using a simple **hyphen `-` delimited string**; their child elements have classes that are composed by the parent's class plus a custom part delimited using a **double underscore `__`**.

-E.g. you'll have a component that has the class **item-preview** and a child element that has the class **item-preview__metadata**.
+E.g. you'll have a component that has the class `item-preview` and a child element that has the class `item-preview__metadata`.

 Example code: